LeviSchuck/levischuck.com/posts/2013-11-07-event-handling.markdown

 and started to require assumptions and preconditions that were too great to require.

-It quickly became obvious that need to be conservative in the design.
+It quickly became obvious that I needed to be conservative in the design.
 Here are some of the things that will not make it: